quixio/quix-streams/README.md

     buffer.on_dataframe_released = on_read_dataframe_handler
     ```

+For a detailed overview of built-in buffers, [visit our documentation](https://quix.io/docs/client-library/features/builtin-buffers.html).

 ### Support for DataFrames

 Time-series parameters are emitted at the same time, so they share one timestamp.
 Handling this data independently is wasteful.
 The library uses a tabular system that can work for instance with <b>Pandas DataFrames</b> natively.
 Each row has a timestamp and <b>user-defined tags</b> as indexes.